yonicd/foreman/README.md

     functions within it.
   - Isolate function scripts within a package (including the documentation for local paths)
-  - Enable users to repack a subset of self contained functions in a package to allow for focused learning on a specific package functionality.
+  - Enable users to consolidate a subset of self contained functions in a file(s) to allow for focused learning on a specific package functionality.

 > This package may cause some anxiety for package maintainers.
 This